 Binary models and .model statements

-Copy the library file into the LIBRARY subdirectory.
-In Micro-Cap, open up the file called NOM.LIB that resides in the LIBRARY subdirectory.
+Copy the library file into the DATA subdirectory.
+In Micro-Cap, open up the file called NOM.LIB file that resides in the DATA subdirectory.
 This file contains a list of all libraries that Micro-Cap accesses automatically.
 On a new line in this file, add in a .LIB statement that references the library file that is to be added.
 Use the same format as the other lines.
 Save and close this file.

 These models can now be accessed when a Primitive component is used.
-Placing a Primitive component in the schematic will invoke the Attribute dialog box for that component.
-In this dialog box will appear a list of all available models for that type.
+Placing a Primitive component and then clicking on the Models command button in the Attribute dialog box will invoke a list of all available models.